 BUS465 Detecting Corporate Crime

 This course provides an overview of white collar crime and methods of crime detection.
-The course is composed of two interconnected parts.
+The course is composed of several interconnected parts.

 Part 1 will give an overview on types of white collar crime.
 It will introduce students to how criminals take the decision to commit a crime, taking into account both the probability of detection and the punishment they could get.
 White collar crime is the most prevalent type of crime, as it hinges on gray areas of law and criminal responsibility.
 It is committed both by individuals and organizations.
 Examples of unethical and criminal behavior will be highlighted through case studies.